Last Updated on October 10, 2023 by Samantha Harris

-Tortoises have an intricate skeletal structure, so they need calcium to grow strong, healthy bones.
+Tortoises have intricate skeletal structures and need calcium for strong, healthy bones.

-According to Veterinary Record, tortoises with a consistent amount of calcium and vitamin D3 in their diets grow much more than those that don’t.
+According to the Veterinary Record, tortoises with a consistent amount of calcium and vitamin D3 in their diets grow healthily and sustainably.

-Because metabolic bone disease is so common, you’ll need to recognize the signs.
-Loss of appetite, lethargy, constipation, a deformed shell, and bowed legs are all signs that your tortoise needs calcium.
+Because MBD is so common, you must recognize the signs.
+Loss of appetite, lethargy, constipation, a deformed shell, and bowed legs are signs a tortoise needs more calcium.

-The amount of calcium in a tortoise’s diet affects how thick the keratin is.
-So, if the tortoise has a calcium deficiency, its shell won’t grow along with it.
+The calcium in a tortoise’s diet affects how thick the keratin is.
+If the tortoise has a calcium deficiency, its shell won’t grow at the same rate.

-A lack of calcium can cause the shell to soften up.
-Because tortoises use their shells for protection, having a soft shell puts it at risk of injury.
+A lack of calcium can cause the shell to soften.
+Because tortoises use their shells for protection, having a soft shell puts them at risk of predation and injury.

-Pyramiding, which is excessive upwards growth of shell scutes, can be caused by calcium deficiency.
-While the condition can’t be reversed, it can be prevented by the right dietary regimen.
+Pyramiding, the excessive upward growth of shell scutes, can be caused by calcium deficiency.
+While the condition can’t be reversed, the proper dietary regimen can prevent it from worsening.

-Female tortoises lay eggs made of keratin and calcium, so it’s important to give a nesting tortoise enough calcium so that she can lay healthy eggs without compromising her own health.
+Female tortoises lay eggs made of keratin and calcium.
+Giving a nesting tortoise enough calcium is essential to lay healthy eggs without compromising her health.

-Without it, the egg shells will break too easily, or egg binding can occur, which can be life-threatening.
+Without it, the eggshells will be vulnerable, or egg binding can occur, which is life-threatening.

-Tortoises will grind down their beaks when they dig burrows and look for food.
-Captive tortoises aren’t always as active as wild tortoises, so there aren’t as many opportunities to keep their beaks short.
+Tortoises grind down their beaks when they dig burrows and look for food.
+Captive tortoises aren’t as active as wild tortoises, so there aren’t as many opportunities to keep their beaks short.

-Beak overgrowth is a severe problem for captive tortoises, affecting their ability to eat and perform certain tasks.
-To ensure they’re able to grind their beaks down themselves, give them a cuttlefish bone.
+Beak overgrowth is a severe problem for captive tortoises, affecting their ability to eat and perform specific tasks.
+Give them a cuttlefish bone so they can grind their beaks down.

 Can Tortoises Have Too Much Calcium?

-Tortoises can have too much calcium, so cuttlefish should only be used as a dietary supplement.
-Too much calcium can cause deformed shells.
-However, this is unlikely to be a problem.
+Tortoises can ingest excessive calcium, so cuttlefish should only be used as a dietary supplement.
+Too much calcium can cause deformed shells, but it’s unlikely.

 How To Feed Cuttlebone to Tortoise

-- Place the entire cuttlefish bone in the enclosure and let the tortoise eat on its own
+- Place the entire cuttlefish bone in the enclosure and let the tortoise eat when it chooses.

-- Crush it and sprinkle it on top of the tortoise’s food
+- Crush it and sprinkle it on top of the food.

 Handfeeding a portion of cuttlebone prevents excessive calcium intake.
-There may be some tortoises that aren’t all that fond of cuttlebone, so crushing and sprinkling it on food is an option.
+Some tortoises aren’t all that fond of cuttlebone, so crushing and sprinkling it on food can be helpful.

 Here are some other sources of calcium:

-These alternatives contain a healthy amount of calcium and are safe for tortoises.
+These cuttlebone alternatives for tortoises contain a healthy amount of calcium and are safe.

-Be wary of cuttlebone alternatives that come in a special shape, color, or flavor, as these are often chemically altered or made with a binding agent that’s unnatural.
+Be wary of cuttlebone alternatives that come in a special shape, color, or flavor because they may be chemically altered or include an unnatural binding agent.